A new approach to solving multi-order fractional equations using BEM and Chebyshev matrix: Numerical results and discussion

 with the boundary condition and initial conditions

 where $\Omega = {[0,1]^2}$.
 Then we have the following exact solution:

 It is easy to check

-Figure \ref{figProb3} (left plan) shows the estimated error with $\alpha=1.5$ for final time $t=1$, according to the degree $K=10$, the errors located near $10^{-4}$, and (right plan) demonstrates the plot of the error versus the number of boundary nodes, $N$, with $K=10$ for three different values $\alpha$, which it illustrates that the smoothness roughly occurred after $N=135$.
-Table \ref{tableEx31} and \ref{tableEx32} give the RMS error and convergence rate obtained in solving Example 3 for different values of $\alpha$.
+This problem is challenging, and sensitive because of the large numbers included in the function $g$.
+However, it could be compensated by multiplying to power functions of decimal numbers, and considering the final time $t=1$.
+Figure \ref{figProb3} (left plan) shows the estimated error ranged around $10^{-4}$, for $\alpha=1.5$ and final time $t=1$, with the degree $K=10$, and (right plan) demonstrates the plot of the error versus the number of boundary nodes, $N$, with $K=10$ for three different values $\alpha$, illustrating that the smoothness roughly occurred after $N=135$.
+The behavior of the condition number matrix $\pmb{A}$ is estimated as $Cond(\pmb{A})\simeq{r^{-2}(K+1)^{3}}$.
+Table~\ref{tableEx321} gives $Cond(\pmb{A})$, the RMS error and the convergence rates are obtained by solving Example~\ref{exam3} for different values of $\alpha$.
+It indicates better $RMS$ errors for $\alpha$ near to 1 than 2, that is not true for $P_r$-orders.